Last updated: November 15, 2018

 But the good news is that several bigger ones like CTV, City, Bravo, Space, and The Comedy Network all have apps that work just fine.
 Simply search the Google Play store for the Canadian networks listed above and you could find even more.

 I use a dedicated Home Theater PC running Windows 10 plugged directly into my TV to get my free internet TV.
 The reasons for that are plenty...

-Then, you can run streaming services like Netflix and YouTube either through dedicated Windows apps or right through your web browser.
+Then, you can run streaming services like Netflix and YouTube either through the dedicated apps or right through your web browser.
 If you hook up a microphone, you can even use Cortana to control many aspects of your TV with your voice.

-- HTPC Bare Bones System (small and power efficient)
+- HTPC Bare-Bones System (small and power efficient)

 - HTPC Compatible Memory

 - HTPC Compatible Solid State Hard Drive (very fast)